jpenick/Odin/README.md

 # Odin
-For the projects done using [The Odin Project](http://www.theodinproject.com/)'s Web Dev tutorial.
+For the projects done using [The Odin Project's](http://www.theodinproject.com/) Web Dev tutorial.

 ### Doople
 Frist project, a mini-project in HTML and CSS, is to reproduce the Google search page (the simple one) for like appearance.

-I named it _doople_ because it's a "*doopl*icate" of google.
+I named it _doople_ because it's a *duplicate* of google.
 It's silly, I know.